-If it's your first semester at Seminole State, you're probably excited or maybe a bit anxious.
+Whether it's your first semester at Seminole State or your last semester before graduation, you're probably excited or maybe a bit anxious.
 But don't worry; we've got you covered.
-Before you head to class on Monday, take a moment to click the links below and get acquainted with Seminole State College of Florida.
+As you head to class this week, take a moment to click the links below and get acquainted with Seminole State College of Florida.

 You're a Seminole State Raider now!
 Check the team schedules to see when Raider baseball, softball and women's golf will be in action this term.
 Admission to home events is free for students with a valid Seminole State ID.

 Blue & Gold Card

 The Blue & Gold Card is Seminole State's student ID.
 It not only serves as identification but also provides access to services on campus.
 You need your Blue & Gold Card to purchase books, borrow library materials, receive a parking decal and more.
 You'll also have 24/7 access to your Blue & Gold Card account online.
 Visit Card Services on any campus to receive your card.

 Purchase textbooks, new Seminole State gear and more.
 For your convenience, the campus bookstores will have extended hours during the first week of classes.
 Check the bookstore website for more details.